bchase1/myBikePlace/projectPlan.md

  -	[x] Daily Time Log entry

 ## Week 8
- -	[ ] Possible current weather data on home page from OpenWeatherMap api??
+ -	[x] Add current Madison, WI weather data on home page from OpenWeatherMap api
  -	[x] Prepare for Checkpoint 3: Deployed to AWS, at least one JSP that displays data from the database is implemented
  - 	[x] Daily Time Log entry